Related Subjects:

 |Naloxone (Narcan) Opiate antagonist

-- Opioids bind to kappa and Mu CNS opioid receptors, producing analgesia, sedation, and respiratory depression.
+- Opioids bind predominantly to mu (ฮผ) receptors, producing analgesia, sedation, and respiratory depression.
+Kappa (ฮบ) receptors contribute to analgesia and dysphoria.

 - Methadone